-China Southern is quitting the SkyTeam, in a move which robs the alliance of its largest Chinese partner and is sure to encourage rumours that the Guangzhou-based airline could join Oneworld.
+China Southern is quitting the SkyTeam alliance, in a move which robs the alliance of its largest Chinese partner and is sure to encourage rumours that the Guangzhou-based airline could join Oneworld.

 A media statement issued by SkyTeam said "China Southern’s decision reflects its strategic development, the changing trends of the global aviation industry and the evolution of alliances."